jheinem1/markdown-ast/README.md

 In terms of supported features, this supports the [base syntax](https://www.markdownguide.org/basic-syntax/), as well as some extra features, including...

-- Tables
+- Tables (Not implemented yet)
 - Strikethrough
-- Task Lists
+- Task Lists (Not implemented yet)
-- Automatic URL Linking
+- Automatic URL Linking (Not implemented yet)

 ...that are common in other implementations.